matt-harvey/tabulo/README.md

 The first argument to `add_column` always provides the key for the purpose of accessing the `Hash` form of a `Tabulo::Row`.
 (If the provided argument was a `String`, it will be converted to a `Symbol` for purposes of accessing this `Hash`.)
-This key serves as a sort of "logical label" for the column; and it need not be the same as the column header.
+This key serves as a sort of &ldquo;logical label&rdquo;
+for the column; and it need not be the same as the column header.
 If we want the header to be different to the label, we can achieve this using the `header` option to `add_column`:

 ```ruby